mohammed1006/darknet/README.md

 1. Install Visual Studio 2017 or 2019.
 In case you need to download it, please go here: [Visual Studio Community](http://visualstudio.com)

+2. Setup the [Ninja build system](https://github.com/ninja-build/ninja/releases): Extract Ninja to your preferred location.
+Add the location to the 'path' environment variable

 2. Install CUDA (at least v10.0) enabling VS Integration during installation.

 3. Open Powershell (Start -> All programs -> Windows Powershell) and type these commands: